 - Cool cake completely

-- Once cooled, crumble cake into a big bowl, making sure there are no large pieces
+- Once cooled, crumble cake into a large bowl, making sure there are no large pieces

-- Mix raspberry fruit spread into crumbled cake, use back of a large metal spoon to combine
+- Mix raspberry jam into crumbled cake, use back of a wooden spoon to combine

-- After rolling, put on a parchment paper lined plate and place in freezer for
+- Place cake balls on a parchment paper lined plate

-- One at a time, dip about ½ inch of the tip of a lollipop stick into melted chocolate
+- Dip ½-inch of the tip of paper lollipop sticks into melted chocolate

-- Insert the lollipop stick straight into a cake ball, no more than halfway through
+- Insert lollipop stick straight into cake ball, pushing about ½-inch deep

-- Make sure chocolate coating meets at base of lollipop stick; this helps secure cake ball to stick
+- Make sure chocolate coating meets lollipop stick; this helps secure cake ball to stick

-- Twirl any excess chocolate coating off the cake pop so it is evenly coated
+- Twirl any excess chocolate off cake pop

-- Place cake pop into the Styrofoam block
+- Place stick of cake pop into styrofoam block

 - Complete with remaining cake pops and allow set completely